HOW TO WORSHIP Keep in mind that not all worship is acceptable to God. This fact

 Christians should also spend much time together, worshiping God and encouraging

 each other (Acts 2:44-47; Heb 3:13).
-The first members “devoted themselves to

 the apostles’ teaching and to the fellowship, to the breaking of bread and to